What Are The Dangers of Mixing Alcohol With Kratom?

+Kratom is not a controlled substance, but that doesn’t mean it’s without risks.
+Kratom is derived from a tropical plant (mitragyna speciosa) that grows in Southeast Asia.
 The effects of kratom depend on the amount a user takes.
 At low doses, it acts as a stimulant.
 At higher doses, kratom can help relieve pain and produce a sense of euphoria.

-Kratom is dangerous because it is believed to interact with opioidreceptors in the nervous system, similar to OxyContin and morphine.
-Drugs that interact with opioidreceptors can change the brain’s chemistry and rapidly create dependency.
+In traditional Asian medicine, kratom is widely used as a substitute for opium and it is believed to interact with opioid receptors in the nervous system, similar to OxyContin and morphine.
+Drugs that interact with opioid receptors can change the brain’s chemistry and rapidly create dependency.

 When mixing alcohol with kratom, the risk of severe side effects and accidental overdose is multiplied.
 This is because kratom and alcohol are both considered depressants.
 When a person takes two depressants together, the impact of each is increased exponentially, putting intense strain on the body.